 At around 500 km long and 100 km wide, Vancouver Island offers a wide and fantastic range of sights and activities including the world renowned Butchart Gardens.
 The island is also home to a thriving agricultural industry which benefits from a maritime climate of warm, dry summers, mild and wet winters and a long frost-free season.
 There is a wide range of farming including field crops, berries, tree fruits, dairy products, pigs, sheep, poultry, floriculture and ornamental crops.

 A leisurely morning to take in the sights of this beautiful and unique portside capital at your own pace.
-At 1.15 pm we board our chartered float plane for a spectacular flight and water-landing arrival into downtown Vancouver.
+Early this afternoon we board our chartered float plane for a spectacular flight and water-landing arrival into downtown Vancouver.